After the vaccination

 Possible symptoms after the vaccination

-- General symptoms: headache, joint and muscle pain, fever, chills, fatigue or nausea
+- General symptoms: headache, joint and muscle pain, fever, chills, fatigue, nausea, diarrhea

 - Local symptoms in the injection area: burning, redness, swelling, pain, itching, rash